The Top 3 Drinks That Calm Inflammation

 Few beverages contain more sugar, usually in the form of high-fructose corn syrup, than soda.
 When you consume sugary soft drinks, the cells in your body identify the sugar as toxic and release cytokines (messenger proteins that allow communication between cells) that tell other cells they’re under attack.
 Increased cytokines result in a strong inflammatory response.

 And diet soda isn’t an acceptable alternative.
-In fact, artificial sweeteners may even be worse, for they can harm the beneficial bacteria in the gut, affect metabolism, encourage obesity, and contribute to diabetes.
+In fact, artificial sweeteners may even be worse, for they can harm the beneficial bacteria in the gut, affect metabolism, encourage obesity, and contribute to type 2 diabetes.

 Bottled juices and smoothies can also contain far too much refined sugar, so be sure to read their labels carefully before you indulge.